 Actor.
 Filmmaker.
 Advocate.

 Carolyn Kang is a native New Yorker who caught the performing bug at age 4, when she begged her mom for piano and singing lessons (thanks mom!)
 She has a B.A. in Psychology from Columbia University, where she discovered Psychology’s surprising connection with acting—they are both the study of human behavior, after all.
 She continues her acting studies at MN Acting Studio and Terry Knickerbocker Studio.
-Her recent work includes playing a teen bully on the latest season of “Awkwafina is Nora From Queens” on HBO Max and an enthusiastic employee opposite Annabella Sciorra in the Amazon Prime movie “Before I Go”.
+Her recent work includes playing a teen bully on the latest season of “Awkwafina is Nora From Queens” on HBO Max and being the voice of the 2022 American Girl "Girl of the Year", Corrine Tan. .